finos/perspective/docs/md/js.md

 const table1 = worker.table(data);
 ```

-`tables()` are columnar data structures, and each column must have a single
+`table()`s are columnar data structures, and each column must have a single
 type.
-When passing data directly to the `table()` constructor, the type of each column is inferred automatically.
+When passing data directly to the `table()` constructor, the type of each
+column is inferred automatically.

 Perspective supports the following types: